What are antidepressants? And do they work? The Mix explains antidepressants, the different types, and how to get them.

-They’re thought to increase the levels of the ‘mood chemicals’ serotonin and norepinephrine, improving your mood and levelling out your emotions.
+They’re thought to increase the levels of the ‘mood chemicals’ serotonin and norepinephrine, improving your mood and regulating your emotions.
 If you want to know more about how they work, go to the NHS or Royal College of Psychiatrists websites.

 Around 50%-65% of people with depression find taking antidepressants helps, but they don’t help everyone.
 Ask your GP about all of your treatment options so you can decide together what’s best for you.

-Antidepressants help with your depressive feelings, but they don’t deal with the causes of your depression.
-So it’s important to look at other treatments, like counselling or psychotherapy, or changing the parts of your life that are getting you down, alongside the medication.
+Antidepressants can help with your depressive feelings, but for most people (unless you have depression due to genetic/neurological factors), they don’t deal with the causes of your depression.
+So it’s important to look at other treatments and approaches, such as:

 Some types of antidepressants might work better for you than others.
 They take at least three weeks to have an effect, but if they haven’t helped after six weeks, then go back to your GP to discuss trying a different type.

 “With depression, doctors usually say to take them until you feel better and then for six months after that.
 It can be two to four weeks before you notice an effect on your mood,” says GP Registrar Gemma Newman.
 “The pills aren’t a quick fix, so if you stop taking them too early the depressed feelings are more likely to return.”